stephengardnerd/DataEngineering_MLPipeline/README.md

 ## Overview

-This project is part of a data science pipeline designed to analyze and classify disaster-related messages.
+This project is part of a data engineering pipeline designed to analyze and classify disaster-related messages.
 The aim is to categorize these messages so that they can be effectively routed to the appropriate disaster response agencies.
 The pipeline processes text data, trains a machine learning model, and uses a Flask web app to display visualizations of the data.

 ## Project Components